 NBC's Ministry Preparation Program offers the courses required for ordination as deacon for each of the designated ministry roles.
 Each curriculum is unique for each ministry role.
-Contact the Ministry Preparation Program office at 719-884-5143 for further information about the deacon track ordination programs.
+Contact the Director of the Ministry Preparation Program office at 719-884-5141 for further information about the deacon track ordination programs.